-Donating prepared, unserved food is legal and protected.
+Donating prepared, unserved food is legal.

 Businesses and organizations that donate food in good faith are protected by law and receive a tax deduction.